Hayabusa Gen III

 • 3.2 Seconds 0 - 100km/h

-Low, long and wide, it’s a magnificent beast of a machine whose majestic stance screams of power, performance and instinct, much like the Japanese peregrine falcon from which it is named after.
+Low, long and wide, it’s a magnificent beast of a machine whose majestic stance screams of power, performance and instinct.
+The Hayabusa is instantly recognizable for its wind-cutting body and styling cues inspired by the peregrine falcon – the world’s fastest animal.

 Features